microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

 BODYPARAMETER <IMicrosoftGraphIdentityGovernanceTaskProcessingResult>: taskProcessingResult
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[CompletedDateTime <DateTime?>]`: The date time when taskProcessingResult execution ended.
-Value is null if task execution is still in progress.
+Value is null if task execution is still in progress.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
-  - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.
-Supports $filter(lt, gt) and orderBy.
+  - `[CreatedDateTime <DateTime?>]`: The date time when the taskProcessingResult was created.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
   - `[FailureReason <String>]`: Describes why the taskProcessingResult has failed.
   - `[ProcessingStatus <String>]`: lifecycleWorkflowProcessingStatus
   - `[StartedDateTime <DateTime?>]`: The date time when taskProcessingResult execution started.
-Value is null if task execution has not yet started.
-Supports $filter(lt, gt) and orderBy.
+Value is null if task execution has not yet started.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.
   - `[Subject <IMicrosoftGraphUser>]`: user
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.